Should you trust a third party for bitcoin security?

-With Casa Gold, for instance, your bitcoin is shielded with three keys: your hardware key on a physical device you control, a mobile key encrypted on your phone’s secure enclave, and the Casa Recovery Key, which we store for you.
-The Recovery Key is the only key we control, which isn’t enough to spend bitcoin from a 2-of-3 keyset.
+With Casa Standard, for instance, your bitcoin is shielded with three keys: your hardware key on a physical device you control, a mobile key encrypted on your phone’s secure enclave, and the Casa Recovery Key, which we store for you.
+The Recovery Key is the only key we control, which isn’t enough to spend bitcoin a multisig vault.
 If one of your keys was ever lost or stolen, we can help you recover your bitcoin with the other two keys.

 We’ve also made it so you can recover your funds without ever contacting us.
 Our Sovereign Recovery process allows you to use open-source tools to recover your bitcoin independently.

-Interested in trying Casa Gold?
+Interested in trying Casa Standard?
 It’s the best introduction to self-custody and protects your bitcoin from accidents, hackers, and more.
-Get a 30-day free trial here.
+Get started here.